Dubai International Challenge 2019

 3.4 Sample of acceptable clothing.

-Since March 2018, BWF has been testing the Experimental Service Law (Fixed Height).
-Consequently, the new Service Law 9.1.6 stipulates that “the whole of the shuttle shall be below 1.15 meters from the surface of the court at the instant of being hit by the server’s racket”.
-BWF introduced a Fixed Height Service Equipment to assist service judges in enforcing this new law.
+Hence, players must note that “the whole of the shuttle shall be below 1.15 meters from the surface of the court at the instant of being hit by the server’s racket” as per the Service Law 9.1.6.

 How does it help the Service Judge? : - This equipment helps the Service Judge to aptly locate the exact 1.15-meter height at which a player is supposed to hit the shuttle as part of the serve.
 Should a player hit the shuttle above the 1.15m mark in the equipment during the serve, it is a Service Fault, and the Service Judge shall call a “FAULT” awarding a point to the opponent.